app-net-interface/awi-catalyst-sdwan-operator/README.md

 ## License

-kube-awi is released under the Apache 2.0 license.
+catalyst-sdwan-operator is released under the Apache 2.0 license.
 See [LICENSE](./LICENSE).

-kube-awi is also made possible thanks to
-[third party open source projects](NOTICE).
+catalyst-sdwan-operator is also made possible thanks to [third party open source projects](NOTICE).